Validation of a noisy Gaussian boson sampler via graph theory: Structure of Borealis as a time-bin GBS

 The loops structure of Borealis does not follow the universal layout.
 Fig. \ref{fig:BorealisConnectivity}b shows the time-bin interferometer that comprises 3 consecutive loops with 3 tunable BSgates $r_{1,2,3}(t)$ and likewise tunable Rgates $\phi_{1,2,3}(t)$.
 The tunable phase-shifters are limited to the range $[-\frac{\pi}{2}, \frac{\pi}{2}]$.
 There are further 3 static phases $\tilde{\phi}_{1,2,3}$ that cannot be controlled by the user and represent the optical phases of each loop.
 The time separation between the bins is $\tau = 167$ ns.
 Then, the time that covers the evolution of the 216 logical modes plus the 43 ancillary modes of the device is 43.5 $\mu$s and thus coincides with the time needed to obtain one sample from the device.
 The length of the 3 loops covers a time delay equal to $\tau$, $6\tau$ and $36\tau$ respectively.
 The squeezer has 4 settings for the squeezing parameter, ``low'', ``medium'', ``high'' and 0.
 The squeezing must be set to one of the allowed values and it cannot be modulated over the temporal modes.
 The setup ends with the single photons detection stage.
 The time bins are translated into 16 different spatial modes by a time-to-space demultiplexer system.
 Single photons are then detected by 16 photon-number-resolving detectors \cite{XanaduQAdv}.

 The design of Borealis has been chosen to be a compromise between the need for a programmable device and the requirement to achieve the quantum advantage regime.
-The architecture presents enough connectivity to have randomness in the transformation and to cover high-dimensional spaces with minimized losses and optical resources \cite{GBSHardness3}.
+The architecture does not allow for full connectivity between the modes, with a layout that has been recently shown to reduce the required dimension for simulation via tensor networks \cite{TensorNetworkGBS}, while still permitting to cover high-dimensional spaces with minimized losses and optical resources \cite{GBSHardness3}.
 For connectivity, we mean the number of modes with which each of the modes interacts directly.
 In Borealis, for example, the loop structure allows each mode to be connected with at most 6 time bins.
 Thus, the 3-loop connectivity of Borealis puts some restrictions on the matrices that can be represented, as we can see in Fig. \ref{fig:BorealisConnectivity}c.
 The transfer matrix is limited to being 0 on the upper half of the diagonal.
 The moduli of the matrix elements decrease when descending from the diagonal.
 They increase only every 6 and 36 modes, but are still smaller than the values at 6 or 36 modes above.
 Other restrictions derive from the ranges of tunability of the Rgates that do not allow the encoding of meaningful graphs adjacency matrices inside the device.